 Commerce Layer implements the industry-standard OAuth 2.0 protocol to manage clients authorization.
 It defines four types of applications:

 - Best suited to create storefront channels, like an ecommerce website or application.

 - Perfect to integrate any 3rd party system, like an ERP or a CRM, that needs custom permissions.

-- Used to authenticate our official Zapier app (currently in beta) and to build any workflow.
+- Used to authenticate our official Zapier app (currently private) and to build any workflow.